Four Reasons for Avoiding the Second Marriage

 (1) A Different Kind of Fear

-In this batch of reasons, there is no mention of naivety, asexuality and different faiths which featured in the first article.
-Also interesting is the fact that their fear has a different dimension.
+In this batch of reasons, there is no mention of naivety, asexuality and different faiths which featured in the previous article.
 The first time it was the fear of uncertainty.
 This time the fears are:

 - fear of repeating failure;